Jerrold D. Green: Advisory roles

-Green is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the California Club, the Lincoln Club, and the USC Center on Public Diplomacy Advisory Board.
-He is currently a reserve deputy sheriff with the Los Angeles Sheriff's Department where he received a Meritorious Service Award for his work.
-He also served as a specialist reserve officer with the Los Angeles Police Department, where he advised on issues related to terrorism and intelligence.
+Green is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the California Club (where he serves as global advisor), the Lincoln Club, and the USC Center on Public Diplomacy Advisory Board.
+He is an HFX Fellow and serves on the Agenda Committee of the annual Halifax International Security Forum.
+He is also a member of the Los Angeles World Affairs Council and the Bill Richardson Center for Diplomacy/FBI Hostage Recovery Fusion Cell Influencers Group.

+Green currently serves as a director of the Whittier Trust Company, on the American advisory board of the Thomas Mann House, the global council of the Colburn School, the steering committee of USA Eisenhower Fellowships, and the honorary advisory council of the Leadership Council for Women in National Security (LCWINS).

-Green previously served on the board of directors of the California Club, the advisory committee of The Asia Society of Southern California, U.S. Department of State Advisory Committee on International Economic Policy, the advisory board of Whitney International University, the advisory board of Academic Partnerships, the board of managers of Falcon Waterfree Technologies, and the board of the Middle East Institute at Columbia University.
+Green previously served on the board of directors of the California Club, the advisory committee of The Asia Society of Southern California, the U.S. Department of State Advisory Committee on International Economic Policy, the advisory board of Whitney International University, the advisory board of Academic Partnerships, the board of managers of Falcon Waterfree Technologies, the board of the Middle East Institute at Columbia University, and as an International Medical Corps ambassador.
+He served for over a decade on the selection committee for the Charlotte W. Newcombe Fellowships conferred by the Woodrow Wilson National Fellowship Foundation, and was a member of the Global Taiwan Institute Bipartisan Task Force on U.S.–Taiwan Relations in the 21st Century.
 Green served as a member of the U.S. Secretary of the Navy Advisory Panel for eight years, and was awarded the Distinguished Civilian Service Award.
 Green served as a technical advisor to Activision Publishing where he consulted on the Call of Duty video game series.